FctsFxns/schultzen-web/_works/Lab-IwouldPreferNotTo.md

 While walking home through the city, the artist initiates a monologue by phone, unfolding fragments of a story that each listener receives only partially.
 Every participant encounters a different section of the narration, leaving the story permanently incomplete and dispersed between multiple listeners.

-Borrowing its title from Herman Melville’s Bartleby the Scrivener, the work approaches refusal, interruption, and incompleteness not only as narrative structures, but also as collective conditions of listening and participation.
+Borrowing its title from Herman Melvilles **Bartleby the Scrivener**, the work approaches refusal, interruption, and incompleteness not only as narrative structures, but also as collective conditions of listening and participation.

 Rather than presenting a fixed performance, the piece exists through temporary and accidental encounters generated between absence, distance, movement, and fragmented communication.